-- Consumers have rights under the Australian Consumer Law when they buy any product or service, including a mobile phone service.
+- Consumers have rights under the Australian Consumer Law when they buy a mobile phone service.

 - The remedy you're entitled to will depend on whether the issue is major or minor.